fp4php/functional/doc/Functions.md

 -   #### zip

-    Returns a iterable collection formed from this iterable collection and another iterable collection by combining corresponding elements in pairs.
+    Returns an iterable collection formed from this iterable collection and another iterable collection by combining corresponding elements in pairs.